PFlow Navigates Uncharted Territory with Vertical Lift at Norfolk Naval Shipyard Drydock

-At just over 1,092′ in length Dock #8 is the largest of the seven drydocks of the Norfolk Naval Shipyard (NNSY) in Portsmouth, VA.
-Opened in 1942, it is also the newest, designed to hold aircraft carriers, the largest ships in the naval fleet and among the largest mobile objects of any kind in the world.
+At just over 1,092 feet in length Dock #8 is the largest of the seven drydocks at the Norfolk Naval Shipyard (NNSY) in Portsmouth, VA.
+Opened in 1942, it is also the newest to hold aircraft carriers, the largest ships in the naval fleet and among the largest mobile objects of any kind in the world.

-As part of a recent refurbishment Dock #8 now features the largest, most intricately designed vertical reciprocating conveyor made by PFlow Industries.
+As part of a refurbishment, Dock #8 added a large, intricately designed vertical reciprocating conveyor (also known as a VRC or vertical lift) made by PFlow Industries.
 The US Navy commissioned the VRC to move materials and equipment used to build, repair and modernize the Navy’s largest ships to and from the top and bottom of the drydock.

-Previously a large overhead crane had been used to move equipment and materials, but each move required numerous planning sessions, extensive safety measures and a ten man team to execute.
-Seeking a far simpler solution the Navy turned to PFlow who had designed a similar, though less complex lift for their shipyard in Puget Sound ten years earlier.
+Previously a large overhead crane had been used to move equipment and materials, but each move required numerous planning sessions, extensive safety measures and a ten-man team to execute.
+Seeking a far simpler solution the Navy turned to PFlow who had designed a similar, though less complex material lift for their shipyard in Puget Sound years earlier.